-Worship Central will look to grow the Academy from 25 students to 35 students as well as spend time investing in the curriculum and content of the course.
-Worship Central will also run The Week for the third time, this will be incorporated into the Academy curriculum as well as remaining open to worship leaders from around the world.
+We will continue to focus our resources and time on the Academy, as we believe this is the most effective way to invest in individuals who will then go on to impact the local church.
+Worship Central will look to grow the Academy as well as spend time investing in the curriculum and content of the course.

+Worship Central will also run The Week for the fourth time, this will be incorporated into the Academy curriculum as well as remaining open to worship leaders from around the world.